IvanProdaiko94/Async-Buffer/README.md

 AsyncBuffer is used for async tasks accumulation and calling them sequentially after buffer limit will be exceeded.
 By default AsyncBuffer starts its operation automatically just after tasks limit is reached.
+AsyncBuffer can be used in browser as well as in Node.

 For example one can use this package to work with database.
 Imagine you can use http server working and on each request you must push some info to database.